 percussion instructor at Centre College, and as Director of Percussion at Summerville High School in Summerville, SC, McKinney High School in McKinney, TX and Lafayette High School in Lexington,

 An active performer, Mr. Willmarth is currently the drummer for the "Word and Table" contemporary worship services at Bethany United Methodist Church.
 He has extensive experience as a jazz musician, performing regularly in Charleston and having previously held the drumset chair in the Dimartino/Osland Jazz Orchestra, University of Kentucky Faculty Jazztet, and the Raleigh Dailey Trio.
 In addition, he performs as a steel pan soloist with backing tracks for private and corporate events.
 A former member of the Cavaliers Drum and Bugle Corps, he was a part of three Drum Corps International High Percussion trophies and two DCI World Championship titles.

 An active composer, Mr. Willmarth's compositions have been performed at the Percussive Arts Society International Convention (PASIC) and the Midwest Band and Orchestra Clinic.
 In 2006, he received 2nd place honors in the Percussive Arts Society Composition Contest for his solo timpani piece, Bushido: The Way of the Warrior.
 An experienced arranger, he has written marching percussion books for numerous high schools as well as The University of Kentucky, the University of Iowa, and Charleston Southern University.
 His percussion compositions and arrangements are published by Innovative Percussion, Row-Loff Productions, and Tapspace Publications.
 As an author, he has contributed articles to Percussive Notes and Bluegrass Music News.

 Mr. Willmarth earned a bachelor’s degree in music education from the University of Kentucky under the tutelage of James Campbell and a master’s degree from the University of Iowa in percussion performance where he studied with Dan Moore, James Dreier and John Rapson.
-He is a member of the Percussive Arts Society, the National Society of Steel Band Educators, and an artist with Innovative Percussion, Evans Drumheads and the Yamaha Corporation of America.
+He is an artist with Innovative Percussion, Evans Drumheads and the Yamaha Corporation of America.